-Mr W states that, for his Saints, the full-face visor that his deminers use is a “must”, and he proudly states that getting it worn is merely a “matter of discipline”.
+Mr Willoughby states that, for his Saints, that the full-face visor that his deminers use is a “must”, and he proudly states that getting it worn is merely a “matter of discipline”.

-This deminer from that demining group was injured in Kosovo by a small AP blast mine.
+This deminer from Mr Willoughby's demining group was injured in Kosovo by a small AP blast mine.
 The internal accident report recorded that, “The section commander indicates the deminer was working in the correct position and correctly wearing his PPE.”

-Included in the report were photographs of the demining NGO’s accident investigator, a Senior TA, kneeling in the accident lane showing shards of the tool the deminer was using at the time (the victim's hands were also injured).
-The Senior TA was conducting a formal investigation in a live minefield and was not wearing any PPE at all.
+Included in the report were photographs of the demining NGO’s accident investigator, a senior staff member, kneeling in the accident lane showing shards of the tool the deminer was using at the time (the victim's hands were also injured).
+The senior staff member was conducting a formal investigation in a live minefield and was not wearing any PPE at all.
 He was so confident that this did not breach the NGO's rules that he included the picture in the report provided to the MAC.

-Despite Mr W ’s claims that “If a deminer is ever found to be wearing his visor at half mast or not at all when working on the minefield, then he is immediately dismissed and so is his section commander - simple, no "ifs and buts"” his demining NGO’s internal accident report’s recommendations did not include dismissal of anyone.
+Despite Mr Willoughby's claims that “If a deminer is ever found to be wearing his visor at half mast or not at all when working on the minefield, then he is immediately dismissed and so is his section commander - simple, no 'ifs and buts'” - his demining NGO’s internal accident report’s recommendations did not include dismissal of anyone.

 The victim was “totally blinded” and an unspecified amount of insurance was paid (source: Kosovo MAC).